 Supply chain improvement tips

 The most significant supply chain improvement initiative you can implement is to ensure you have easy access to working capital.
-Without it, your entire supply chain will grind to halt.
+Without it, your entire supply chain could grind to a halt.

 1. Strengthen your relationships

 Strengthening relationships with your suppliers, agents and financiers can help you when you run into challenging times.
 Let’s delve deeper into each type of relationship.

 Build rapport with your suppliers